PWrWhiteHats/better-scoreboard/README.md

 `./setup.sh`

-and make sure to have teams.csv in the same folder, which can be downloaded form google sheets on site participants
+and make sure to have teams.csv in the same folder, which can be downloaded from google sheets on site participants